slepc4py.SLEPc.EPS#

 Notes

 Some solvers start to iterate on a single vector (initial vector).
-In that case, the other vectors are ignored.
+In that case, only the first vector is taken into account and the other vectors are ignored.
+But other solvers such as SUBSPACE are able to make use of the whole initial subspace as an initial guess.

 The vectors do not need to be mutually orthonormal, since they are explicitly orthonormalized internally.